 on the Holy Hill!"

-in the Mother Mary Lange Chapel
+Mother Mary Lange Chapel

 HISTORICAL CONTEXT OF THE FOUNDING OF ST. PETER CLAVER CHURCH: ONE CHURCH DIVIDED

 The history of St. Peter Claver Catholic Church is inextricably tied to the history of the State of Maryland, the Catholic Church’s presence in the Mother County of Maryland (St. Mary’s), and even the existence of the Catholic Church in the United States!
 Its history is a significant part of the larger St. Inigoes Mission that started in the State with the landing of its first settlers.

 Specifically, on March 25, 1634, the Ark and the Dove landed on St. Clements Island with Father Andrew White, S.J. and Father John Altham, S.J. aboard it; they said the first Catholic mass in the United States.
 On March 27, 1634, the site of St. Mary’s City was purchased by Governor Leonard Calvert from the Native Americans; Father Andrew White and Father Altham S.J. obtained a hut or wigwam from the Native Americans and used it as “the first chapel in Maryland.”

 Between 1636 and 1638, a new chapel was built, perhaps one made of wood.
 By the 1660’s, a brick chapel named St. Maries Chapel had been erected with a cemetery attached to it.
 Currently, in St. Mary’s City, a replica or reconstruction of the first settlement inclusive of the first chapel in Maryland has been built and dedicated.
 (Visit Historic St. Mary’s City to see it.)